 By default, SyncTime shows a confirmation dialog of the changes that will be applied.
 You can verify the list of files, see their preview and remove entries that you wish to skip for now.

 While you’re waiting for the sync to complete, you can add other sync items.
-All sync items run independently of each other.
 When an error occurs, the affected sync will try to complete anyway.
-You can view the errors separately for each sync item.
+You can view the errors for each sync item in the Log window.

 File filters.

-In the sync settings you can add filters to exclude or include specific files.
+Each sync item allows you to specify filters to exclude or include specific files.
 You can match files with a name containing a specific word or regular expression, or whose modification date, age, or size is larger or smaller than a given value.

-You can choose between three sync types: one-way sync (which mirrors changes from the source to the destination), two-way sync (which allows you to merge source and destination) and one-way move (which deletes the source files after a successful transfer to the destination).
+You can choose between three sync types: one-way sync (mirror source to destination), two-way sync (merge source and destination) and one-way move (remove source files after a successful transfer).

 For one-way syncs you can define one or more file modifiers that selectively alter copied files, for example by compressing or renaming them.